amenning/Symfony_Stocks/README.md

-Pickomino
+Stock Tracker
 ======================

-A Symfony project created on June 21, 2016.
+A Symfony project created on July 19th, 2016.

-This project is an implementation of Pickomino dice game using Symfony and Angular
+This project is an implementation of a customizable stock tracking interface using Symfony and Angular

 ##	Steps to install: